last update:

 The Hague, 1618

-In contrast to the compact layout of Leiden and many other central European cities, where all available space was used for houses, the view of The Hague features parks and other open areas, with a rather generous spacing of properties in some parts of the town.
+In contrast to the compact layout of Leiden and many other central European cities, where all available space was used for houses, The Hague features parks and other open areas, with a rather generous spacing of properties in some parts of the town.

 In the centre of the view is the Binnenhof, a palace complex that initially served as the residence of the Counts of Holland.
 After the Dutch Republic declared their independence in 1581, the Binnenhof became the meeting place of the States General — the legislative assembly comprising representatives from each province.